Phoenix canariensis (Canary Island Date Palm ) Care Indoors, Propagation & Common Problems

 Where to Buy

 Are you looking to acquire these Pineapple Palms for your plant collection?
-They are available online on Etsy (Link to Etsy).
+You may acquire them from Etsy (Link to Etsy).

-Canary Island Date Palm prefers bright indirect light (filtered light), average warmth of 15-260C, moderate humidity of 55-65% and moderately moist, well drained, all purpose soil that is rich in organic matter coupled with monthly feeding during the growing season.
+Caring for Canary Island Date Palm indoors entails giving it bright indirect light (filtered light), warmth of 15-260C, humidity of 55-65% and moderately moist, fertile, well drained soil coupled with monthly feeding during the growing season.

 Canary Island Date Palm, Canary Island Date Palm Tree, Phoenix canariensis